-Get a cache of easy sensory activities for toddlers that aren’t just fun and keep your kiddo busy, but also help them develop and learn!
+Easy sensory activities for toddlers that aren’t just fun and keep your kiddo busy, but also help them develop and learn from an occupational therapist!

 If there’s one word I’d use to describe toddlers, it’s busy.
 Dump the toys out, drag boxes out of the pantry, and then chase the cat around the table as they knock everything over in sight.